Commitment to championing

 Intuit joined the inaugural cadre of museums participating in the American Alliance of Museums’ Facing Change Board Diversity Initiative in 2019 and continues efforts to place BIPOC on our board.

-The 2020 exhibition Outsider Art: The Collection of Victor F. Keen features Black and Brown artists, who make up about half of the artists whose work is on view (when the museum reopens).
+The 2020 exhibition Outsider Art: The Collection of Victor F. Keen features Black and Brown artists, who make up about half of the artists whose work is on view.

 Since 2014, the IntuiTeens summer program offers leadership and creativity internships for Chicago teens; the program is predominately made up of youth of color.
 All IntuiTeens receive a stipend to ensure they can afford to attend.